BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 #### Allen Brain Atlas display options

-The image you see when you start ABBA is the Allen Brain Atlas dataset, sliced regularly along Z. This data consists of a 3 channel image,  named (probably partly improperly)`Nissl`, `AutoFluo` and `LabelBorder`.
+The image you see when you start ABBA is the Allen Brain Atlas dataset, sliced regularly along Z. This data consists of a 3 channel image:
+* `Nissl (Channel 0)`
+* `Auto Fluorescence (Channel 1)`
+* `Label Borders (Channel 2)`

 You can activate or deactivate each of these channels with checkboxes and emphasize more or less their display with sliders.

 ![Atlas display options](/assets/gif/fiji_abba_atlas_display.gif)